If you’re new to Thailand, you might not know much about the concept of overstaying your visa.

 Rather than think; “If I need more time, I will just do a visa run“, instead apply for a single or multiple-entry tourist visa before you leave your home country.
 That way you will have the extra time you need.

-A visa run means travelling across the border by land or air to a neighbouring country and usually returning the same day.
+A visa run means traveling across the border by land or air to a neighboring country and usually returning the same day.
 This gives you a new entry stamp in your passport and resets your stay.

 If you do need to do a visa run, check out the fastest and cheapest option here.